OWASP/CheatSheetSeries/cheatsheets/Choosing_and_Using_Security_Questions_Cheat_Sheet.md

 ## System Defined Security Questions

 System defined security questions are based on information that is already known about the user.
-The users' personal details are often used, including the full name, address and date of birth - however these can easily be obtained by an attacker from social media, and as such provide a very weak level of authentication.
+The users' personal details are often used, including the full name, address and date of birth.
+However these can easily be obtained by an attacker from social media, and as such provide a very weak level of authentication.

 The questions that can be used will vary hugely depending on the application, and how much information is already held about the user.
 When deciding which bits of information may be usable for security questions, the following areas should be considered: